chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 Inside the `handlePairCreated` function, let's initialize the entity for `CreatedPair`

 ```
+// At the top of the file
+import { CreatedPair } from "../generated/schema";

+// some code
   // Inside handlePairCreated
   let createdPair = new CreatedPair(event.transaction.hash.toHexString());
 ```